Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Two- and three-parameter families, nearby spaces, and the general case

 Moreover, in Figures~\ref{Fig:PP_2}(A) and \ref{Fig:PP_3}(A) we illustrate two solutions to System~\eqref{EQ:PP} with initial values

 respectively, depicted as the \emph{green} curve in Figure~\ref{Fig:PP_2}(A) and as the \emph{black} curve in Figure~\ref{Fig:PP_3}(A).
 Let us denote the green curve by $\gamma$ and the black curve by $\beta$.
-Note that $p_1$ represents a metric in the $2$-parameter family and $p_2$ represents a metric in the $3$-parameter family.
-We remark further that since we assume the volume to remain constant throughout the flow, the initial values that we choose here are different from those we choose for the (unnormalized) Ricci flow in the proof of Theorems~\ref{THM:2-parameter}, \ref{THM:3-parameter}.
-Notice that the curve $\gamma$ initiating at $p_1\in\mathcal{C}$ remains in $\mathcal{C}$ while evolving, and converges to the point representing the Einstein metric $E^{(-)}$ in positive times (see Remark~\ref{Rem:Einstein_Ricci}).
-The same phenomenon happens for the curve $\beta$, i.e. it converges to $E^{(-)}$ in positive times.
-This behaviour indicates that both $\gamma$ and $\beta$ evolve to points corresponding to metrics with non-positively curved planes.
+Note that $p_1$ represents a metric in the two-parameter family and $p_2$ represents a metric in the three-parameter family.
+We remark further that since we assume the volume to remain constant throughout the flow, the initial values that we choose here are different from those we choose for the (unnormalized) Ricci flow in the proof of Theorems~\ref{THM:2-parameter} and \ref{THM:3-parameter}.
+Notice that the curve $\gamma$ initiating at $p_1\in\mathcal{C}$ remains in $\mathcal{C}$ while evolving, and converges to the point representing the Einstein metric $E^{(-)}$ in positive time (see Remark~\ref{Rem:Einstein_Ricci}).
+The same phenomenon happens for the curve $\beta$, i.e. it converges to $E^{(-)}$ in positive time.
+This behavior indicates that both $\gamma$ and $\beta$ evolve to points corresponding to metrics with negatively curved $2$-planes.

-In Figures~\ref{Fig:PP_2}(B) and \ref{Fig:PP_3}(B) we depict the same integral curves $\gamma$ and $\beta$ as in Figures~\ref{Fig:PP_2}(A) and \ref{Fig:PP_3}(B), respectively.
+In Figures~\ref{Fig:PP_2}(B) and \ref{Fig:PP_3}(B) we depict the same integral curves $\gamma$ and $\beta$ as in Figures~\ref{Fig:PP_2}(A) and \ref{Fig:PP_3}(A), respectively.
 However, to observe their behaviors close to the boundary of $\mathcal{G}$, we provide a close-up image.